NotYourAverageGamer/WoWChat-AutoRoles/README.md

 ### How it Works

 The script uses the `discord.py` library to interact with the Discord API.
 It sends a `?who` command to the specified channel, which triggers the WoWChat/AscensionChat bot to respond with a list of character names.
-The script then extracts the character names using regular expressions and assigns the specified role to Discord server members with matching names.
+The script then extracts the character names using regular expressions (regex) and assigns the specified role to Discord server members with matching names.
+It will then continue to monitor the specified channel while running.
+If anyone sends a `?who` command, this bot will once again parse the response and assign roles to those without the role already.

 ## Setup